CZ-NIC/knot-resolver/modules/policy/README.rst

 Query policies
 --------------

-This module can block, rewrite, or alter queries based on user-defined policies.
+This module can block, rewrite, or alter inbound queries based on user-defined policies.
 By default, it blocks queries to reverse lookups in private subnets as per :rfc:`1918`, :rfc:`5735` and :rfc:`5737`.
 You can however extend it to deflect `Slow drip DNS attacks <https://blog.secure64.com/?p=377>`_ for example, or gray-list resolution of misbehaving zones.